LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 Removal of XPIT
 ---------------

-*	The XPIT tamplating language has been removed.
+*	The XPIT templating language has been removed.
 You should replace all your XPIT templates with UL4 templates.